Photo courtesy Michigan State University

 Water soil the day before planting seeds.
 Moist soil helps seeds germinate.
 Watering seeds after planting may wash them out of the soil.
 A light dusting of a non-crusting medium, such as compost, sand or composted sawdust will help the soil retain moisture.
 If the weather is hot and dry, you should water every day or every other day until the seeds germinate and seedlings are established.

-Preen Organic Vegetable Garden Weed Preventer is an eco-friendly way to keep weed seeds from germinating.
-Once vegetable seeds have germinated and seedlings are 2- to 3-inches tall, apply Preen Organic Vegetable Garden Weed Preventer once a month throughout the growing season, including in the fall vegetable garden.
+A natural product, such as Preen Natural Vegetable Garden Weed Preventer, is an eco-friendly way to keep weed seeds from germinating.
+Once vegetable seeds have germinated and seedlings are 2- to 3-inches tall, apply Preen Natural Vegetable Garden Weed Preventer once a month throughout the growing season, including in the fall vegetable garden.
 It very effectively controls winter annual weeds like henbit (Lamium amplexicaule) and common chickweed (Stellaria media).